KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_010_Materials.md

 - [An Advanced Material](gltfTutorial_014_AdvancedMaterial.md)
 - [A Simple Texture](gltfTutorial_015_SimpleTexture.md)
 - [Textures, Images, and Samplers](gltfTutorial_016_TexturesImagesSamplers.md)

-We'll start with a simple material, giving an example of the elements that a material definition consists of, and how these elements are represented in the glTF JSON.
-Afterwards, these elements will be explained in more detail, showing how they serve as a basis for building advanced materials.

 Previous: [Meshes](gltfTutorial_009_Meshes.md) | [Table of Contents](README.md) | Next: [Simple Material](gltfTutorial_011_SimpleMaterial.md)